-Thank you for contacting me about the welfare of birds bred for shooting.
+Thank you for contacting me about the welfare of gamebirds bred for shooting.

-These rules are enforced by the Animal and Plant Health Agency and local authorities, which carry out routine welfare inspections and investigate complaints; prosecutions can be brought where necessary.
-Any evidence that the Code is being breached should, of course, be reported to the appropriate authorities.
+These rules are enforced by the Animal and Plant Health Agency, as well as by local authorities, who can both carry out routine welfare inspections and investigate complaints.
+Prosecutions can be brought where necessary.

 Thank you again for taking the time to contact me.

 Craig Whittaker MP